-In 2020, the Honda Civic Hatchback and Si received a mild refresh, however, based on Honda's typical model cycles, the 2021 Civic could see a redesign.
-Honda has already announced information on the Type R which saw minimal changes for 2020 and will gain a new special-edition model for 2021.
+In 2020, the Honda Civic Hatchback and Si received a mild refresh and we expect this design to carry over into the 2021 model year.
+However, Honda announced some changes in offerings as the Civic Coupe has been discontinued and the Si has been put on hold for 2021.
+The Type R which saw minimal changes for 2020 and will gain a new special-edition model for 2021.

 In 2020, the Honda Civic Hatchback and Si went through a small refresh that added small body-color crossbars to the air-inlet cutouts in the front and rear bumpers.
 The Type R model took things a step further with a larger grille and updated front spoiler.
 The Type R gets another set of updates in 2021 with the new Limited Edition model that'll include new forged-aluminum BBS wheels that drop 18 pounds of unsprung weight.
 The Limited Edition will also feature a Phoenix Yellow paint job, gloss-black exterior trim, and a dark-chrome rear "Civic" badge.

 The interior on the Honda Civic has remained mostly unchanged since the 10th-generation model debuted in 2016.
 It offers plenty of storage space, a sharp design, roomy rear seats, and available features that satisfy virtually every buyer.
 Other than its special numbered plaque, the 2021 Civic Type R's cabin will look the same, but it may be a bit louder inside the new Limited Edition model, as Honda will remove sound deadening material to cut weight.
 Other weight-reducing cuts will include deleting the rear tonneau cover and rear heater ducts.
 We expect everything to remain the same inside the base 2021 Civic sedan and coupe lineup.